 Ingredients for Starbucks Pumpkin Bread Recipe:

 - All-purpose Flour: Provides structure to baked goods.
 I prefer to use unbleached flour for this recipe.
 I use the ‘spoon and level’ method.
-Meaning you would start by fluffing the flour with a spoon to aerate it.
+For this method, you would start by fluffing the flour with a spoon to aerate it.
 Then use a spoon to add flour to your measuring up until filled and overflowing slightly.
 Then run a flat butter knife to level off the top.

-- Pumpkin Puree: You can use a can of pumpkin puree or even homemade pumpkin puree for this recipe.
-Keep in mind, if you use homemade pumpkin puree, you’ll still need the full 15 ounces in weight.
-Also, pumpkin pie filling is different from ‘pure pumpkin’ or ‘pumpkin puree’ so be sure to not use that.
+- Pumpkin Puree: You can use a can of prepared pumpkin puree or even homemade pumpkin puree for this recipe.
+You can easily make this in your instant pot!
+Side note: pumpkins are a good source of fiber!
+Keep in mind that if you use homemade pumpkin puree, you’ll still need the full 15 ounces in weight.
+Also, pumpkin pie filling is different from ‘pure pumpkin’ or ‘pumpkin puree’ so be sure not to use that.
 The pie filling already includes various spices and sugar and may have varying results if used.